-The subsidiary companies, country of incorporation, nature of business, percentage equity holding and period consolidated with the parent company is as detailed below:

-Company name Country of incorporation Nature of business Percentage of equity capital held (direct holdings) Financial year end (1) First City Monument Bank Limited (see Note (c) below) Nigeria Banking 100% 31 December (2) FCMB Capital Markets Limited (see Note (d) below) Nigeria Capital Market 100% 31 December (3) CSL Stockbrokers Limited (CSLS) (see Note (e) below) (4) CSL Trustees Limited (see Note (f) below) Nigeria Nigeria Stockbroking Trusteeship 100% 100% 31 December 31 December
+The subsidiary companies, country of incorporation, nature of business, percentage equity holding and period consolidated with the parent company is as detailed below: Company Name Country of Nature of Percentage of F inancial year incorporation Business equity capital end held (Direct (1) First City Monument Bank Limited (see Note (c) below) Nigeria Banking 100% 31-December (2) FCMB Capital Markets Limited (see Note (d) below) Nigeria Capital Market 100% 31-December (3) CSL Stockbrokers Limited (CSLS) (see Note (e) below) Nigeria Stockbroking 100% 31-December (4) CSI Trustees I imited (see Note (f) below) Migorio Trustasahin 1009/ 21 December

 - (c) This represents the cost of the Company's 100% equity holding in First City Monument Bank Limited.
-The Company was incorporated under the Companies and Allied Matters Act as a Private Limited Liability Company on 20 April 1982.
-It was licensed on 11 August 1983 to carry on the business of Commercial Banking and Commercial Business on 1 September 1983.
-The Bank was converted into a Public Limited Liability Company and its shares listed on the Nigerian Stock Exchange on 21 December 2004.
-The Bank was, however, delisted from the Nigerian Stock Exchange on 21 June 2013 and registered as a Limited Liability Company on 4 September 2013 following the group restructuring. - (d) This represents the cost of the Company's 100% equity holding in FCMB Capital Markets Limited.
-The Company was incorporated on 4 April 2002. - (e) This represents the cost of the Company's 100% equity holding in CSL Stockbrokers Limited.
-The Company was incorporated on 24 January 1979 and commenced operations in May 1979.
-The Bank acquired the total holding in the company in May 2009. - (f) This represents the cost of the Company's 100% equity holding in CSL Trustees Limited.
-The Company was incorporated on 24 November 2010.
-The company invested an additional ₦180 million in CSL Trustees Limited in September 2015 in order to recapitalise the business in line with the new SEC minimum capitalisation policy of ₦300 million for trustee businesses in Nigeria. - (g) The Directors of the company are of the opinion that there is objective indication that the Goodwill recognised on the acquisition of CSL Stockbrokers Limited has been impaired due to the down turn in the stockbroking business.
-The cumulative impairment as at 31 December 2016 is ₦795.3 million (2015: ₦689.74 million). - (h) The investments are carried at cost less impairment.
+The Company was incorporated under the Companies and Allied Matters Act as a Private Limited Liability Company on 20 April, 1982.
+It was licensed on 11 August, 1983 to carry on the business of Commercial Banking and Commercial Business on 1 September 1983.
+The Bank was converted into a Public Limited Liability Company and its shares listed on the Nigerian Stock Exchange on 21 December, 2004.
+The Bank was however delisted from the Nigerian Stock Exchange on 21 June 2013 and registered as a Limited Liability Company on 4 September 2013 following the group restructuring. - (d) This represents the cost of the Company's 100% equity holding in FCMB Capital Markets Limited.
+The Company was incorporated in April 4, 2002. - (e) This represents the cost of the Company's 100% equity holding in CSL Stockbrokers Limited.
+The Company was incorporated on January 24, 1979 and commenced operations in May 1979.
+The Bank acquired the total holding in the company in May, 2009. - (f) This represents the cost of the Company's 100% equity holding in CSL Trustees Limited.
+The Company was incorporated in November 24, 2010.
+The company invested additional N180m in CSL Trustees Limited in September 2015 in order to recapitalise the business in line with the new SEC minimum capitalisation policy of N300m for trustee businesses in Nigeria. - (g) The Directors of the company are of the opinion that, there is objective indication that the Goodwill recognised on the acquisition of CSL Stockbrokers Limited has been impaired due to the down turn in the stockbroking business.
+The cummulative impairment impairment as 31 December 2016 is N795.3million (2015: N689.74million). - (h) The investments are carried at cost less impairment.